NaikHarshal/image_converter/README.md

 # image_converter
 This is a tool to convert images to RGB, Grayscale &amp; Threashold (Black and White) variants.

-\n
-/n
+<br><br>

-Please check if Output folder have write access.

-Please make sure to install required dependencies(pip install -r requirements.txt).
+Please check if Output folder have write access.<br> Please make sure to install required dependencies(pip install -r requirements.txt).

 ### The repository contains 2 python files
 ## demo.py